Axion-Like Particles at Future Colliders: Collider reach for ALP searches

 Of particular interest are processes governed by a single non-vanishing Wilson coefficient at tree-level that allow us to compare the projected sensitivity reach of the future lepton colliders with the results of previous experiments, see Figures~\ref{fig:Cggbounds} and \ref{fig:Cllbounds}.
 Studying these processes at a lepton collider allows one in particular to probe benchmark models in which the ALP couples only to electroweak gauge bosons or only to charged leptons.
 Other processes involve different couplings for the production and the decay of the ALP.
 Among these, the rich Higgs program of all proposed future lepton colliders motivates the search for ALPs produced in association with Higgs bosons or in exotic Higgs decays.
 For these channels, in order to compare the reach of the various proposed experiments, we focus on the di-photon and di-lepton ALP decay channels.
 Following \cite{Bauer:2017ris}, we present the corresponding sensitivity regions in a two-dimensional plane spanned by these two couplings.
-We emphasize that analogous studies could be performed for different ALP decay channels, such as $a\to b \bar b$ or $a \to jj$.
+We derive this sensitivity region by demanding 4 reconstructed events before the inner tracker for ALPs decaying into electrons and muons and before the ECAL for ALP decays into photons.
+The assumption that this number of events is sufficient for future lepton colliders to be sensitive to a signal is based on the very clean final states (photons or leptons) and the strong cuts that can be applied if several resonances appear in the signal, e.g.~the ALP, the $Z$ boson and the Higgs in the process $h \to Z a $.
+For similar searches at LEP, cuts have reduced the background to 2-9 events \cite{Acciarri:1994gb, Anashkin:1999da, Mimasu:2014nea}.
+We emphasise that these projected sensitivity regions therefore represent estimates that cannot replace a full analysis that should be performed by experimentalists.
+Analogous studies could be performed for different ALP decay channels, such as $a\to b \bar b$ or $a \to jj$.